Banana Plant Care at Home: Your Complete Guide

 At this point, it’s time to remove all but the chosen pseudostem.
 Use a pair of sharp gardening shears to remove the unwanted shoots by cutting right at the soil surface.

 As your plant grows, you may notice small suckers emerging from the corm.
-Removing these allows your plant to devote more energy to its main stalk.
+Removing these allows your plant to devote more energy to its central stalk.

 Propagating Banana Plants